Open-Attestation/documentation-website/website/docs/verifiable-document/did/revoking-document.md

 A: yes, you are right, for now this implementation will still need at least 1 transaction to the ethereum blockchain.
 We are working on this so please be patient and watch this space.

-Q: this might be a weird question but I did not issue any documents from the deployed `documentStore`, how am I able to revoke something said `documentStore` that I did not even issue anything?
+Q: this might be a weird question but I did not issue any documents from the deployed `documentStore`, how am I able to revoke this document from said `documentStore` when in the first place, I did not even issue anything?

 A: long story short, the revocation mapping in the `documentStore` is a separate mapping from the issued mapping.
 If you would like to deep dive into the implementation, please do look at the deployed Smart Contract Solidity code for the `documentStore` in [etherscan](https://ropsten.etherscan.io/address/0x8bA63EAB43342AAc3AdBB4B827b68Cf4aAE5Caca#code).